 Biographical sketch of Chancellor Judy C. Miner, Ed.D.

-Since 2015, Judy C. Miner has been chancellor of the Foothill-De Anza Community College District, which is headquartered in Los Altos Hills, CA. She has worked as a higher education administrator since 1977 and in the California Community Colleges since 1979.
-She has held numerous administrative positions in instruction, student services, and human resources at City College of San Francisco, the California Community Colleges Chancellor's Office, De Anza College, and most recently Foothill College, where she served as president from 2007 to 2015.
+Since 2015, Judy C. Miner has been chancellor of the Foothill-De Anza Community College District, which is headquartered in Los Altos Hills, California.
+She has worked as a higher education administrator since 1977 and in the California Community Colleges since 1979.
+She has held numerous administrative positions in instruction, student services, and human resources at City College of San Francisco, the California Community Colleges Chancellor's Office, De Anza College, and most recently at Foothill College where she served as president from 2007 to 2015.

-From 2010-2018, she served on the Board of Directors of the Council on Higher Education Accreditation (CHEA) and from 2013-19, the Board of Directors of the American Council on Education (ACE), serving as board chair in 2017-18.
-She is an inaugural board member of the Hope Center for College, Community and Justice founded by Sara Goldrick-Rab at Temple University.
+From 2010-2018, she served on the Board of Directors of the Council on Higher Education Accreditation (CHEA) and from 2013-19, on the Board of Directors of the American Council on Education (ACE), where she was national conference chair in 2016 and board chair for the Council’s centennial celebration in 2018.
+Additionally, she was an inaugural board member of the Hope Center for College, Community, and Justice.

-In 2011, under the auspices of President Obama’s Council of Advisors on Science and Technology (PCAST), she served on the Working Group that produced the Report to the President, Engage to Excel: Producing One Million Additional College Graduates with Degrees in Science, Technology, Engineering and Mathematics.
-The White House published the report in February 2012.
-On March 23, 2012, Science magazine published her opinion piece entitled America’s Community Colleges with an accompanying podcast that highlighted science initiatives at Foothill College.
-Numerous publications have cited interviews with her including the New York Times, San Jose Mercury News, Association of Independent California Colleges and Universities Alumni Spotlight, The Presidency magazine, Silicon Valley Business Journal, and the MIT Technology Review.
+In 2011, under the auspices of President Obama’s Council of Advisors on Science and Technology (PCAST), she served on the Working Group that produced Report to the President, Engage to Excel: Producing One Million Additional College Graduates with Degrees in Science, Technology, Engineering, and Mathematics.
+The White House published the report in February, 2012.
+On March 23, 2012, Science magazine published her opinion piece entitled “America’s Community Colleges” with an accompanying podcast that highlighted science initiatives at Foothill College.
+Numerous publications have cited interviews with her including the New York Times, San Jose Mercury News, Association of Independent California Colleges and Universities, The Presidency Magazine, Silicon Valley Business Journal, and the MIT Technology Review.

 A news story about Dr. Miner's appointment as chancellor is available here.